 To be turned on, for me, is indescribable feelings of love and appreciation for my spouse.
-Being turned on makes me feel so good, and so I want to share that with my wife. -Latter-day Saint husband, married at 28
+Being turned on makes me feel so good, and so I want to share that with my wife.

 It is an energy or desire to be closer.
 Libido isn't just about sex.
 It is about having an energy and drive in all aspects of life to move forward with and become closer to your eternal companion and God.